Experiencing this 7 day Big Island itinerary will give show you what the island of Hawaii has to offer! From waterfalls to volcanoes and more!

 Pu’u Loa Petroglyphs

 When darkness fell, we made our way to Halemanumau Crater.
 This pit crater located near the summit of Kilauea was the closest we would see to lava in Hawaii.
+It’s humbling to see the ghostly glow of the Halemanumau crater against the dark sky of Hawaii Volcanoes National Park.
+After walking through the lava tubes and across towns covered in lava rock, it was clear just how powerful this volcano was.

-Day 6: Cooling Down
+Day 6: Cooling Down In Lava Tubes And Tide Pools

 The next morning we opted to take a slightly cooler route from the steaming hot fields we trekked through the day before.
 We started our morning with a stroll through the Thurston Lava Tubes.